-Responsible Research and Innovation (RRI) has become a highly influential policy agenda as the European Commission has encouraged its implementation in research funding and performing organisations in the past decade, namely through Horizon 2020.
+Responsible Research and Innovation (RRI) has become a highly influential policy agenda as the European Commission has encouraged its implementation in research funding and performing organizations in the past decade, notably through Horizon2020.
 Along with the increased attention came a need to monitor progress and evaluate the impacts and benefits of RRI initiatives.
-This is not an easy task, however, as the RRI terminology has been criticised for being too vague and as initiatives can be implemented at many different levels, including national, region, local, organisational or even in individual practices, in diverse contexts.
-The MoRRI project (2014-2018) conceptualized and implemented the first RRI monitoring system in Europe and The SUPER MoRRI project (2019-2023) continues this work.
+This is not an easy task, however, as the RRI terminology has been criticized for being too vague and as initiatives can be implemented at many different levels, including national, region, local, organizational or even in individual practices, in diverse contexts.
+The MoRRI project (2014-2018) conceptualized and implemented the first RRI monitoring system in Europe and The SUPER project MoRRI (2019-2023) continues this work.

 Keynote speaker: Niels Mejlgaard

 Niels Mejlgaard is a Professor at the Department of Political Science and Associate Dean at the Aarhus School of Business and Social Sciences, Aarhus University.
 His work focuses on research policy and governance and the interactions between science and society.
 He has been involved in several collaborative projects about Responsible Research and Innovation including the MoRRI project, which was the first large-scale attempt at creating a monitoring and evaluation system for RRI, and now the SuperMoRRI project, which develops it further.